 Psychiatric Program: The Yoga Seed Collective’s inpatient program uses a variety of evidence-based practices, in a non-religious and easy to understand format.
 Our team has come together with expert advisors to design a curriculum that aligns with mainstream therapeutic methods.
 The program is designed to promote distress tolerance, acceptance, and mindful awareness, and is taught with a trauma informed approach.
 Data has shown improved mental health for participants in our program.

 APPLY Training: The Yoga Seed Collective’s peer facilitator training in prisons is the first of its kind anywhere.
 After completion, inmates will lead yoga and mindfulness classes for their peers.
 The training program focuses on Non-violent philosophies, basic physical practice, and is taught using restorative and trauma informed approaches.
-We have seen measureable results from data collected showing increased distress tolerance, impulse control, reduced perceived stress, and improvements in Global Health indicators from participation in these programs.
+We have seen measurable results from data collected showing increased distress tolerance, impulse control, reduced perceived stress, and improvements in Global Health indicators from participation in these programs.
 Our long-term plans include implementing this program in all of California’s prisons, as well as providing post-parole support to reduce recidivism.

 Sierra Vista Hospital NEW!